Administrator (also known as Admin)

 The action of making a report or dashboard available to other users or user groups.
 The recipients will be notified that they have access to the shared report or dashboard.

-Teams (also known as call groups)
+Teams (also known as Custom groups)

 The written log of a call including speaker identification and what was said.
 The only exception is redacted instances (to hide private information like credit card numbers).